GhostGamedev/ghostgamedev.github.io/posts/2025-11-21-beginner-gamedev.md

 Is that even a question?

-Because video games are remarkable, beautiful things.
+Because video games are remarkable things.

-Duh.

 Moving on!